HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 [![GDC Home Page](images/GDC-Home-Page.png)](images/GDC-Home-Page.png "Click to see the full image.")

-The Genomic Data Commons is organized by project based on a primary site (i.e Brain).
+The Genomic Data Commons can be queried by project or by primary site (i.e Brain).
 Data can be narrowed down in a few ways listed below.

-* __Projects__: The projects link directs users to the Project List Page, listing project-level information.
+* __Projects__: The projects link directs users to the Project List Page, which gives an overall summary of project-level information.

-* __Repository__: The repository link allows users to see all data contained in the GDC and apply file/case filters to narrow down their search.
+* __Repository__: The repository link allows users to see the data files available at the GDC and apply file/case filters to narrow down their search.

-* __Human Outline__: The home page displays a human anatomical outline that a user may use to refine their search.
-Clicking on an associated organ will direct to a user to a listing of all projects associated with that primary site.
-For example, clicking on the human brain will show only cases and projects associated with brain cancer.
-This visualization also displays statistics on the number of cases associated with each primary site.
+* __Human Outline__: The home page displays a human anatomical outline that can be used to refine their search.
+Choosing an associated organ will direct the user to a listing of all projects associated with that primary site.
+For example, clicking on the human brain will show only cases and projects associated with brain cancer (TCGA-GBM and TCGA-LGG).
+The number of cases associated with each primary site is also displayed here and separated by project.

 # Project List Page

 The Project List page displays statistics about the projects that are available at the GDC.